VvSeanGTvV/V5-Classic/README.md

 ---
 ⚠️ WARNING Before using the mod! ⚠️

-BuilderAI like Phantom doesnt work properly for no reason :I

 The sounds are not there yet, so some its gonna be muted.

 This mod is currently in the beta stage!